Eno River State Park: Pump Station

 The Pump Station Trail is known as the best spring wildflower trail in the park.
 It begins at the Nancy Rhodes Creek bridge on Rivermont Road and makes a 1.5 mi loop.
 It is generally an easy hike with only a few gentle hills.
-The foundations of Durham’s first water pumping station are near the river at the northeast section of the loop.
+The foundations of Durham's first water pumping station are near the river at the northeast section of the loop.

 History

 Native Americans of the Eno, Shakori and Occoneechee tribes lived along the river prior to European settlement.
 Some of the tribes merged in the late 17th century and established a village near present-day Durham.

 Settlers moved to the area later to set up farms and gristmills.
 More than thirty mills were located on the Eno River.
 By the 1940s the last of the mills ceased operations.

 Efforts to protect the Eno River started in 1965 when the city of Durham proposed building a reservoir in the river valley.
 Margaret Nygard, a British resident of the area, rallied concerned citizens to campaign and save the Eno.
 They formed the Association for the Preservation of the Eno River Valley, typically known as the Eno River Association.
 The association proposed the establishment of a state park and after battling with developers and planners for nearly a decade, the state of North Carolina approved the idea in 1973.
-In 1975, the state—with help from the Eno River Association and the Nature Conservancy—acquired more than 1,000 acres (4 km²) of land for the park.
+In 1975, the state—with help from the Eno River Association and the Nature Conservancy—acquired more than 1,000 acres (4 km^{2}) of land for the park.

 The Eno River Association

 The Eno River Association was established in 1966 and played an important role in creating the park.
-Since its inception it has purchased more than 4900 acres (20 km²) for the park.
+Since its inception it has purchased more than 4900 acres (20 km^{2}) for the park.
 As a part of its conservation role the group engages in public outreach, notably producing the annual Festival for the Eno.

 The Festival for the Eno brings an average 30,000 visitors during three days in July.
 The festival includes music, crafts, food, and promotes environmental awareness.
 The proceeds are a major source of funding for the Eno River Association.